 Tips for reducing cot death

-- Lie your baby on his back, unless your healthcare team has advised otherwise, with his feet at the bottom of the crib.
+- Lie your baby on their back, unless your healthcare team has advised otherwise, with their feet at the bottom of the crib.

 - Use lightweight blankets - never duvets or pillows, Keep bedding away from your baby's face, and tuck it in firmly.